oroinc/documentation/user_guide/create_entity_fields.rst

 Adding an Image Field
 ---------------------

-Value of a field may be a an image, e.g. the customer's picture or image of a product.
+The value of a field may be an image, e.g. the customer's picture or image of a product.

 - Image fields can be only of the *column table* storage type.